 4. Maintain a Journal and Practise Gratitude:

 Go old school, maintain a journal and write what you did the whole day.
-Make a habit of practising gratitude by writing, “10 good things that happened to you throughout the day”.
+Make a habit of practicing gratitude by writing, “10 good things that happened to you throughout the day”.

 Most people will nag and say, “We aren’t lucky to have such a fate or good things never happen to us”.
 Just brush off such thoughts and try to see the good in little things.